San Francisco Symphony :: 2014-15 Season

 Campaign for the San Francisco Symphony's 2014-15 season.

-Michael Tilson Thomas celebrated his 20th season with the Symphony.
-The straight bracket, in music notation, is used to unify multiple parts in an orchestral score—a perfect metaphor for the work of a conductor with an orchestra.
+Michael Tilson Thomas celebrated his 20th season as conductor of the Symphony.
+The straight bracket, in musical notation, is used to unify multiple parts in an orchestral score—a perfect metaphor for the work of a conductor with an orchestra.